Where Is The Building Located?

 You must cancel at least 2 hours before your appointment starts.

-If you do not cancel your appointment within 2 hours, or provide appropriate notification, you will get a warning for the first missed appointment.
-Any other missed appointments you will pay full price of your treatment.
+If you do not cancel your appointment within 2 hours, or provide appropriate notification, you will pay full price of your treatment.

 Late To Your Appointment

 if you are going to be late for your appointment, call and notify the clinic as soon as possible.
 If you are late to your appointment: you will not be eligible for your whole treatment time unless there is room in the schedule.
 If you miss more than 5 minutes of your appointment, the doctor can consider your appointment a No Show and a charge will be applied.

 When purchasing a product you have two options for payment.

 a) You can pay the full amount the day of ordering your product.

 b) You can pay half of the amount when the Doctor orders your product (i.e. orthotics, compression stocking, exercise equipment, etc), then pay the remainder once the product gets dispensed to you.